 A conference paper showing our findings can be found by following this link: Tackling Transition: Peer mentoring as a route to student success: The Findings of a Multi-Case Study Research Project

 You may also read our related paper entitled Peer Mentoring: The Route to Retention & Success in Higher Education?

-what are the characteristics for success?
+- Relationships between industry and academia – what are the characteristics for success?

-in this area: A Matter of Professionalism?
+Follow this link for a conference paper outlining our work in this area: A Matter of Professionalism?
 Reflection & Reflexivity in Continuing Engineering Education & Practice